The Very Beginning

 Realizing the immense need for an alternative to the streets, The Boys & Girls Clubs of Oklahoma County opened for the first time in Memorial Park on July 1, 1995 serving 180 children and youth.
 Quickly filling the small rooms and halls, the park provided the perfect location for members to engage in fun, positive activity outside.
 This was the beginning of what would create a lasting impact on the community for years to come.

-In 2005, The Boys & Girls Clubs opened much larger doors of a brand new 35,000sqf building that could house over 400 kids a day.
+In 2005, The Boys & Girls Clubs opened much larger doors of a brand new 35,000sf building that could house over 400 kids a day.
 Complete with two full gymnasiums, art room, cafeteria, dance studio, computer lab and library, this provided the space and means for greater and more impactful programming and after-school activities, extending our reach into the community.
-As enrollment reached capacity and waiting lists grew larger, families and youth were heartbreakingly turned away, a constant reminder that the need is ever present.
+As membership reached capacity and waiting lists grew larger, families and youth were heartbreakingly turned away, a constant reminder that the need is ever present.

 Expanding our Reach